Practicum for Graduate Students with no Classroom Experience

 During the student-teaching component of graduate work, teacher candidates are asked to compile a portfolio containing evidence of meeting the exit competencies as identified above.
 The faculty member supervising the candidate will evaluate the portfolio and submit the evaluation as documentation of the candidate’s completion of this requirement.

 An official transcript from the accredited institution must be received before admittance to the education program.
-The department Chair or program coordinator will review the transcript to determine if any previous courses would match current course requirements.
+The Division Chair or program coordinator will review the transcript to determine if any previous courses would match current course requirements.
 Courses older than seven years old will not be considered.

 Teacher candidates seeking secondary certification must have their undergraduate degree transcripts reviewed for course content appropriate to their desired certification area.
 Liberal Arts departments in designated disciplines have identified specific requirements to meet the PDE equivalency of a major core of study standard.
 The Secondary Education Coordinator reviews the transcript to determine the liberal arts and education course content requirements.

 Courses that are more than seven years old may need to be repeated.
 This is especially true in areas of psychology and the natural sciences.
 Exceptions are made for individuals who have recently taken in-service courses through approved educational institutions such as an Intermediate Unit to update their knowledge base or those who have recent full-time experience using current pedagogical techniques.